eichmeierbr/eichmeierbr.github.io/work/readme.md

   <img align="center" src="images/upel/amped.png" width="500"/>
 </p>

 I designed the first prototype of the exterior casing and machined many of the components using a 3-axis CNC mill.
 Two of the more complex of these pieces includes the power board heat sink and the front plate, both of which are shown below.
-A major challenge in the heat sink design was designing such small pads to interface directly with heat generating componenets.
+A major challenge in the heat sink design was designing such small pads to interface directly with heat generating components.

 <p align="center">
   <img align="center" src="images/upel/amped_hs.png" width="500"/>